 These analyzers are responsive only to CO or CO and HC.
 That is, they measure only the fuel-related products of incomplete combustion - the 'bad' gases in the exhaust gas.
 Unfortunately, this means they do not have the capability to see the main product of combustion (CO2) or how much air (O2) is in the measured gas stream.
-As a result, these gas analyzers may be reporting either undiluted or diluted CO or CO and HC - and there is no way to tell the difference or the credibility of the readings.
+As a result, these gas analyzers may be reporting air diluted CO or CO and HC - and there is no way to tell how much the readings are air-diluted.
+This is why a minimum of 4-gas EGAs are required for legally implemented exhaust gas emission control programs - as they are then used to verify that the measured exhaust gas is not air-diluted.